Ripsaw (vehicle)

 The Ripsaw is a series of developmental unmanned ground combat vehicles designed by Howe & Howe Technologies (now part of Textron Systems) for evaluation by the United States Army.

 The Howe brothers started the Ripsaw as a small family project in 2000.
 They introduced it at a Dallas vehicle show in 2001, where it caught the interest of the U.S. Army.
 Later that year the U.S. military ordered a prototype MS-1 to be made and shipped to Iraq.

 The Ripsaw is intended to perform various missions including convoy protection, perimeter defense, surveillance, rescue, border patrol, crowd control, and explosive ordnance disposal.
 For perimeter defense or crowd control, a belt of M5 crowd control munitions (MCCM) can be mounted around the vehicle to break up crowds or engage personnel with less-lethal flash-bang effects and rubber bullets.
 Cameras provide 360-degree coverage for situational awareness for the operator.

 The Army has tested the Ripsaw while remote-controlled by a soldier in another armored vehicle up to 1 km away.
 Its weapon system is modified to fire remotely using the Advanced Remote Armament System (ARAS), a gun that loads its own ammunition and can swap out various types of ammunition, such as lethal and less-lethal, in just a few seconds.
 These capabilities allow manned vehicles to send the Ripsaw out in front of them and engage targets without exposing soldiers to threats.
 As of March 2017, the Army was still testing the vehicle as an unmanned platform to test remote controlled weapon stations.

 In October 2019, Textron and Howe & Howe unveiled their Ripsaw M5 vehicle, and on 9 January 2020, the U.S. Army awarded them a contract for the Robotic Combat Vehicle-Medium (RCV-M) program.
-Four Ripsaw M5 prototypes are to be delivered and used in a company-level to determine the feasibility of integrating unmanned vehicles into ground combat operations in late 2021.
+Four Ripsaw M5 prototypes were to be delivered and used in a company-level to determine the feasibility of integrating unmanned vehicles into ground combat operations in late 2021.
 It can reach speeds of more than 40 mph, has a combat weight of 10.5 tons and a payload capacity of 8000 lb.
-The RCV-M is armed with a 30 mm autocannon and a pair of anti-tank missiles.
+The RCV-M is armed with a Mk44 Bushmaster II and a pair of anti-tank guided missiles.
 The standard armor package can withstand 12.7×108mm rounds, with optional add-on armor increasing weight to up to 20 tons.
 If disabled, it will retain the ability to shoot, with its sensors and radio uplink prioritized to continue transmitting as its primary function.
+The Ripsaw was reported to have selected to continue with the RCV program, but development was stopped in May 2025.